 Missing documentation doesn't automatically mean fake, but it raises questions worth pursuing.

-Ready to add authentic Banarasi magnificence to your wardrobe?
-Explore our certified collection where every piece comes with heritage guarantees and detailed authentication reports.
+Discover our certified collection where every piece comes with heritage guarantees and detailed authentication reports.

 Quick Authentication FAQs

-Q: Can I trust online sellers for authentic Banarasi sarees?
 A: Yes, but verify seller credentials, read reviews, check return policies, and ask for detailed photos of weave patterns and zari work before purchasing.
+Look for sellers who provide weaver information and technique details.

-Q: How much should I expect to pay for a genuine Banarasi saree?
 A: Authentic handwoven Banarasi sarees typically range from ₹8,000 to ₹2 lakhs+ depending on silk quality, zari content, and design complexity.
+Beware of prices that seem too good to be true.

-Q: What's the difference between Banarasi and other silk sarees?
-A: Banarasi sarees feature distinctive Mughal-inspired motifs, specific weaving techniques like kadhua, and traditional zari work unique to Varanasi's textile heritage.
+A: Banarasi sarees feature distinctive Mughal-inspired motifs, specific weaving techniques like kadhua and tanchoi, and traditional zari work unique to Varanasi's textile heritage.

-Q: Is the burn test safe to perform on expensive sarees?
 A: Yes, but only pull a single thread from the saree's edge or an inside seam where it won't be visible.
-The test requires minimal fabric.
+The test requires minimal fabric and provides definitive results.

-Q: Can fake Banarasi sarees be good quality too?
-A: Some replicas use quality materials but lack authentic craftsmanship, cultural significance, and traditional techniques that make genuine Banarasi sarees valuable heirlooms.
+A: Some replicas use quality materials but lack authentic craftsmanship, cultural significance, and traditional techniques that make genuine Banarasi sarees valuable heirlooms worth passing down through generations.